TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 144/Psalms 144.1.md

 ---

-[[ A Psalm] of David].
-Blessed be Jehovah my rock, Who teacheth my hands to war, [And] my fingers to fight:
+Blessed be Yahweh, my rock, who teaches my hands to war, and my fingers to battle: